 What I Learned: Balancing Characterization with the Greater Story

 Received an ARC at BookCon 2017.
 This book was a thrilling space adventure against all odds featuring a diverse and varied cast of characters.
 With five main characters in total, I was astounded by Wright’s ability to introduce and describe them with such captivating efficiency.
 I’m working on a book with a cast of LGBT characters as well and one of my struggles in working through their drama while also focusing on the overarching “world” problem.
 I fell in love with everyone in 27 Hours and the attention-to-detail is something to study.
-Definitely going to do some homework around this one.

 What I Learned: World-building Where Relevant